microsoft/pxt-arcade/docs/courses/csintro1/about/teachers.md

 # Teacher Resources

-For any questions please check out the [Educator's Lounge](https://forum.makecode.com/c/educators-lounge/24) on our forum.
+For questions about teaching resources, check out the [Educator's Lounge](https://forum.makecode.com/c/educators-lounge/24) on our forum.